sunshinehealthstudios/changelog/_posts/2021-05-17-minor-fixes-and-subscriptions.md

 * Fixed: Deeplinks do not always work

 ### api
-* API Stripe Renewals are not reflected in user's accounts
+* Fixed: API Stripe Renewals are not reflected in user's accounts
-* Users cannot cancel their web subscriptions
+* Fixed: Users cannot cancel their web subscriptions